Organic market in Ukraine: Export

-Legislative regulation of the organic market in Ukraine
+Regulation

 As of March 2024, organic production in Ukraine is regulated by the Law of Ukraine "On Basic Principles and Requirements for Organic Production, Circulation and Labelling of Organic Products", as well as relevant by-laws.

 Regarding the history of development and implementation of organic legislation in Ukraine, initially, on 21 April 2011, the Verkhovna Rada of Ukraine adopted the Law "On Organic Production".
 The document defined the legal, economic, social and organisational framework for organic agriculture, requirements for growing, producing, processing, certification, labelling, transporting, storing and selling organic products and raw materials.
 But this law was not implemented.

 In 2014, the Law "On the Production and Circulation of Organic Agricultural Products and Raw Materials" was adopted.
 This was the main legislative act in the field of organic market regulation until 2018.

 Already on 10 July 2018, the Verkhovna Rada of Ukraine adopted the Law of Ukraine “On Basic Principles and Requirements for Organic Production, Circulation and Labelling of Organic Products” No. 2496, and on 2 August 2019 it was enacted.

 In May 2023, the National Accreditation Agency of Ukraine issued the first accreditation certificate to Organic Standard LLC.
 In June 2023, the Ministry of Agrarian Policy included Organic Standard LLC in the State Register of Certification Bodies in the Field of Organic Production and Circulation of Organic Products, which allowed it to start certifying organic production and/or circulation of organic products in accordance with the requirements of Ukrainian legislation.

 In August 2023, the Ministry of Agrarian Policy launched the Register of Operators that Produce Organic Products in Compliance with the Legislation in Organic Production, Circulation and Labelling of Organic Products.